wangyibin/fqcheck/README.md

 `fqcheck` can be used to filter the Pore-C reads which are easily get error of reads length larger 100k or with different length of seq and qual.

 ## Installation
+The easiest way to install allhic is to download the latest binary from the [releases](https://github.com/wangyibin/fqcheck/releases)

 Build from source with:
 ```bash